freifunk-gluon/gluon/docs/dev/configmode.rst

 Config Mode
 ===========

-As of 2014.4 `gluon-config-mode` consists of several modules.
+The `Config Mode` consists of several modules that provide a range of different condiguration options:

 gluon-config-mode-core
     This modules provides the core functionality for the config mode.